bryanthankins/vim-aspnetide/README.txt

-Turns VIM into an asp.net net IDE!
+Turns VIM into an asp.net IDE!

 Features
 -------------